backstage/backstage/.changeset/pretty-fireants-taste.md

 '@backstage/plugin-catalog': patch
 ---

-Migrated the package from using moment to Luxon. #4278
+Removed unused functions and the moment library. #4278